A micrometer is an instrument for measuring accurately dimensions or separations. Its

 runs over the scale.
 An object is placed between the screw's spindle

 and an anvil at the far side of the G's opening, and the screw turned

 For greater accuracy (of the order of 1 μm) a vernier

 scale may be used.

-- A unit of length, equal to one millionth of a meter (μm).
+- A micrometer is also a unit of length, equal to one millionth of a meter (μm).
 (British

 spelling: micrometre.)
 Known in the CGS system of units as